SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-2/sap-aem-int-day-2.md

    ![SAP AEM EP Designer enum list](img/ep-designer-enum-list.png)
    \
    Enums are used in the model to show a finite set of possible values. \
-   This one is defined to hold a concise set of rejected reason code values for sales orders.
+   For example, this one is defined to hold a concise set of rejected reason code values for sales orders.

    Moving back to the Events tab, we can use the search box near the top to filter down to the event(s) we want to find.
    For example, typing "Sales" here results in a live search that filters the list down to just Sales Order related